i18next/i18next-xhr-backend/README.md

   crossDomain: false,

   // define a custom xhr function
-  // can be set to support XDomainRequest in IE 8 and 9
+  // can be used to support XDomainRequest in IE 8 and 9
-  ajax: function(url, callback, data) { }
+  ajax: function (url, options, callback, data) {}
 }
 ```

 Options can be passed in: